Scandinavian literature: Finnish literature

 The history of Finland has been tumultuous.
 During much of recorded history the language of the government was different from that of the majority of the population.
 This had a strong influence on Finnish literature, with many of the greatest works revolving around achieving or maintaining a strong Finnish identity.

 The most famous collection of folk poetry is by far the Kalevala.
 Referred to as the Finnish national epic, it is mainly credited to Elias Lönnrot although he worked more as an editor and compiler.
 It was first published in 1835 and quickly became a symbol of Finnish nationalism.
 The first novel published in Finnish was Seven Brothers (1870) by Aleksis Kivi (1834–1872), still generally considered to be one of the greatest of all works of Finnish literature.

+Greenlandic literature

+Prior to the development of a written tradition, Inuit culture in Greenland was characterised by a rich body of legends and myths preserved through oral tradition.
+These narratives were collected in the 19th century, most notably by Hinrich Johannes Rink in western Greenland, and in the early 20th century by Knud Rasmussen in northern Greenland.
+In the 19th century, Greenlandic literature was strongly influenced by Christian hymnody, with figures such as Rasmus Berthelsen, Henrik Lund, and Jonathan Petersen playing a central role.

+Modern Greenlandic literature began with the publication of the first novel, Singnagtugaĸ (“A Dream”), by Mathias Storch in 1914.
+Like Ukiut 300-nngornerat (“Three Hundred Years Later”, 1931) by Augo Lynge, it presents a utopian vision of a future, free Greenland.
+Throughout the 20th century, Greenlandic literature increasingly addressed themes of colonisation, cultural identity, and political autonomy, particularly from the 1970s onward, when a strongly politicised postcolonial literary movement emerged.
+Prominent late 20th-century figures include Hans Anthon Lynge and Ole Korneliussen.

+Since the late 20th century, Greenlandic women writers have gained increasing prominence, beginning with Maaliaaraq Vebæk and Mariane Petersen.
+In the 21st century, a new generation of authors has emerged that engages with contemporary questions of Greenlandic identity and society, most notably Niviaq Korneliussen.

 Icelandic literature

 The Icelanders' sagas (Íslendingasögur)—many of which are also known as family sagas—are prose histories describing mostly events that took place in Iceland in the 10th and early 11th centuries.
 They are the best known of specifically Icelandic literature from the early period.
 In late medieval times rímur became the most popular form of poetic expression.
 Influential Icelandic authors since the reformation include Hallgrímur Pétursson, Jónas Hallgrímsson, Gunnar Gunnarsson and Halldór Laxness.